Justification: An Eternal Reality

 Obviously the above verse poses a challenge for translators.
 Is the eternal aspect to be assigned to our being written in the book of life or to the crucifixion, or to both?
 I say both.

 This is why King David, who was a prophet, could write about the crucifixion as if he were experiencing it himself.
 (Psalm 22) That is why the prophet Isaiah could write about Christ’s coming crucifixion using the past tense.
 (Isaiah 53) From God’s eternal perspective, the eternal now, something in our historical future was already completed.
 This is why I contend that Christ was indeed slain before the foundation of the world; even though he was also put to death on a specific historical day.
-Once again, eternal truth must be fleshed out in human history in order for it to become part of our reality in the time-space dimension which God created for us to inhabit.
+Once again, eternal truth must be fleshed out in human history in order for it to become part of our reality in the time-space experience which God created for us to inhabit.

 By One Offering Perfected for All Time